sf-wdi-31/depth-first-search/solutions.md

 	```
 	Iterative:
-	set up a list of nodes to check
+	set up a stack of nodes to check
-	track whether we've visited/processed each one
-	start at the root, and say we haven't processed it yet
+	start with just root in the stack

-	for every node we visit/process:
+	for every node we visit:
-		if the node has been visited already, remove it from the stack
+		pop the top node from the stack
-		if the node hasn't been visited yet:
-			if the node's key matches the target key, we're done! (return node)
+		if the node's key matches the target key:
-			mark the node as visited in the stack
+		  we're done! (return node)
+		otherwise:
-			add the node's children to the top of the stack (end of the array)
+			add node's children onto the stack

 	once there are no more nodes in the stack, we're done